 GMS MA 680

 This medical anthropology course explores the ways in which mental health and illness are constructed by and for those who migrate across national, cultural, and other borders.
 We will examine the historical development of the fields of psychology, psychiatry, and social work in the context of Western societies, in parallel with the anthropological study of ritual, violence, ecstatic and possession experiences in non-Western societies.
 We will then explore debates in cross-cultural mental health care that bring these historical disciplines into dialogue, particularly in the context of programs for the treatment of refugee and immigrant mental health.
 The intersection of political, economic, religious, and gender issues in the construction of mental health will also be considered.
-3 cr, Fall sem.
+3 cr, Spring sem.

 SPRG 2016 Schedule